ebonfowl/DuckWorks/README.md

 ## Long-Term Development Goals
 - Selectable integration with multiple learning management systems such as Blackboard and Google Classroom; just toggle to your LMS, input the relevant API credentials, and get to work!
 - MacOS executable version
+- Other AI API options: Currently considering on Anthropic models, but once other companies catch up, their models will be considered (Gemini, Perplexity, etc.)